-At the bottom of this post, I’m also including a printable with all these questions listed out.
-You can simply print it off for free and go down the list with your client.
+At the bottom of this post, I’m also including a printable with all these questions listed out for you.
+You can simply print off the cake questionnaire for free and go down the list with your client.
 (And feel free to add anything you think needs to be added.)

-I want to also talk about the order of these questions.
-I didn’t necessarily ask all of them up front.
-Asking certain questions up front (for lack of a better term) will allow you to weed out a lot of customers who aren’t willing to pay the price of a custom cake and those who want you to make it at a discounted rate.
+But asking certain questions asked upfront will allow you to weed out a lot of customers who aren’t willing to pay the price of a custom cake and those who want you to make it at a discounted rate.
 It’ll also help you to not waste your time if you’re already booked for a certain day.

-By the way, if you want even more information with details and tips on how to start selling cakes from home, you can see that post here.
+By the way, if you want even more information with details and tips on how to actually start selling cakes from home, you can see that post here.

 Ok, let’s get to the questions to ask a cake client and the order I like to ask them.

-There are a lot of times I would just get a random text or Facebook message with a pic of a cake and the text just says ‘how much?’, or ‘can you make this?’.
-Well you need more information than that in order to answer that question.
+There are a lot of times I would just get a random text or Facebook message with a pic of a cake and the text would just say ‘how much?‘, or ‘can you make this cake?‘.
+Well, you need more information than that in order to answer that question.

 If they need the cake on a date you’re unavailable, well then the conversation is over.
-You can’t do it.
+You just can’t do it.
 (Although you definitely want to be nice in your response to them about it.)

-Now, if the date is do-ale, then the next question about serving size is really important.
+Now, if the date is do-abe, then the next question about serving size is really important.
 People don’t know how many servings a certain size of cake will make.
 They may actually need a bigger cake, or perhaps one that’s not so big.
-You need to find this out up front because you’ll have to know what size of cake it’ll be before giving them a proper quote.
+You need to find this out upfront because you’ll have to know what size of cake it’ll be before giving them a proper quote.

 Now, if you have a minimum price, this is also the time that I would let them know.
-“My cakes start at $150…, but I will need to get more information from you before I can give you a quote for this design”.
+“My cakes start at $150…, but I will need to get more information from you before I can give you a quote for this design“.
 You’ll use your own minimum order price there of course and personally I recommend having a minimum order price.
 (We’ll talk more about that below.)